Select course title for course description.

 TBA | |

 (Subject meets with 21M.475) Designed for students who demonstrate considerable technical and musical skills and who wish to develop them through intensive private study.
-Students must take a weekly lesson, attend a regular performance seminar, participate in a departmental performing group, and participate in a group recital at the end of each term.
+Students must take a weekly lesson, attend a regular performance seminar, participate in a departmental performing group, and present a 50-minute solo recital at the end of the Spring term.
 Full-year commitment required.
 Information about lesson fees, scholarships, and auditions available in Music Section Office.
 Students taking the graduate version complete different assignments.
 Admission by audition for Emerson/Harris Program. |

 |||||